Key facts about secured loans

 - Lenders will look at the value of your home, as well as your personal credit history when deciding whether to offer you a secured loan

 - Secured loan rates tend to be lower than for unsecured loans, but there could be extra fees – and of course your home could be at risk

-- People who don’t have a good credit history, but do have value in their home, may apply for a secured homeowner loan
+- People who do not have a good credit history, but do have value in their home, may apply for a secured homeowner loan

 - Why are they called secure?
 Loans are secured against the value in your property, so are secure in respect to the lender.
 There is no special ‘secure feature’ from your perspective

 - An alternative to taking a secured loan is to increase the mortgage on your property

 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage.

 Secured loans typically have lower interest rates because the loan is less of a risk for the bank due to the collateral.
 Secured loans are also a good way to build credit if you borrow from a reputable lender, such as a bank.

 Types of secured loans: